gvcgo/vmrdocs/src/content/docs/starts/concepts.md

 When an SDK is installed in **Global Mode**, the envs are added to vmr.sh.
 Otherwise, not.

+If your current shell is in session mode, and you have installed an SDK for global mode, then the source command will not work.
+In this case, you need to use the customed alias **svmr** to flush the envs.

+If you need to see whether the current shell is in session mode or not, you should use command **vmr ism**.

 ## TUI

 See [wikipedia](https://en.wikipedia.org/wiki/Text-based_user_interface).
 You can open TUI using command below.